-Recently named chief marketing officer Julie Lyle told TWICE the effort is designed to differentiate the CE, appliance and furniture chain within a competitive marketplace by emphasizing its strengths, which include a well-trained consultative sales force.
+Recently named chief marketing officer Julie Lyle told TWICE the effort is designed to differentiate the CE, appliance and furniture chain within a competitive marketplace by emphasizing its strengths, including a well-trained consultative sales force.

 At the same time, the company is working to remove any “pain points” from the customer experience by improving the point-of-sale, delivery and online shopping processes, and will emphasize post-sale satisfaction in its sales training and consumer advertising.

 “We want you to love what you buy at hhgregg after you get it home,” Lyle said.